digital-asset/daml/docs/source/daml/intro/1_Token.rst

 Templates
 ---------

-The type of a contract that can be created, and who has the right to do so, is defined in a ``template``. *Contracts* are instances of *templates*.
+A ``template`` defines a type of contract that can be created, and who has the right to do so. *Contracts* are instances of *templates*.

 .. literalinclude:: daml/Intro_1_Token.daml
   :language: daml